Top accounting software solutions for small businesses

 The final selection criteria must balance feature-set against budget and validate the provider’s claims with real-world experience.

-Evaluating Cost and Value
+Evaluating cost and value

 Accounting software is an operational cost, but it is one that should yield a significant return on investment through efficiency gains.
 When comparing options, move beyond the headline price and critically evaluate the various service tiers and the associated monthly subscription fee.